KevinYSH/document/DE-LDRET004_Realtek_LAN_Chip_PGtool_UserGuide_UEFI.md

 ## Note:
 Some UEFI versions do not support the `/#` command.
-If multiple CHIPs need to be burned, you need to change `/#` to `/^#` to use it normally.
+If multiple CHIPs need to be Programming, you need to change `/#` to `/^#` to use it normally.